scorpiosixnine/smalls/README.md

 Smalls used to contain custom underwear items, but no longer does.
 If you were using a previous version of Smalls, some underwear items may disappear when you upgrade.
 This should be a one-time problem.

+Smalls makes new underwear when it needs it, so you could obviously use this mod in theory to farm underwear.
+If that floats your boat, then go for it.
+You weirdo ;).
+However, since the basic point of the mod is to add immersion / realism (of a sort), I'm just going to assume that anyone using it is unlikely to feel that particular urge, and I'm not going to treat it as a problem.

 ## Improvements

 If anyone is interested, I'd like to expand this mod.
 Things I'm considering: